 It’s crazy to me that even without giving him any sort of actual instructions, E seems to understand these.
 I can set one of the “tray plays” down in front of him and he just goes with it.
 I’ve actually been intentionally not showing him or telling him what to do, at least not right away.

 I want to give him the opportunity to figure it out on his own because in all reality there’s no right or wrong.
 And of course I enjoy watching him explore the materials.
 It’s always exciting to see a toddler’s takes on things, even if it’s not exactly what you had in mind.

-And the “tray plays” also just happen to be the activities that hold his attention for longer than any others.
+And the toddler sensory tray activities also just happen to be the ideas that hold his attention for longer than any others.
 As I was sitting and looking through pictures from our first week or so, the overwhelming majority of them were… Yep, you guessed it.
 The little guy and his daily “tray play.”

 Here’s a look at the first few of these activities and my thoughts as a parent and educator.

 This activity was part of A is for Alligator and the skill was of course Patterns and Sorting.
 I changed things up some because I don’t always have the exact supplies on hand.

 Even so, I was incredibly impressed with the little guy’s ability to sit down and figure it out and to successfully match each of the colors with minimal help from me.
 When I initially looked at this one, I thought it’d be more of a cooperative activity for us and less of an independent activity for him.

 The skill listed for this activity was Logic.
 And while I totally see that, I noticed that this activity encourages fine motor skills too.
 Our Little Goose Teacher Guide recommends using tweezers to feed the worms to our baby bird.

 We have a few sets of tweezers and it was really interesting to see E switch back and forth between each set.
 And when none of them were cooperating the way he had hoped, he decided to just use his fingers, which works too.
 This “tray play” was of course part of B is for Bird.